-Nearly all* Unique Wool Carpets use Permethrin as a mothproofing agent.
-It is not only environmentally-friendly, it is an exceptionally effective and safe mothproofing agent.
+All* Unique Wool Carpets use Permethrin as a moth resistant agent.
+It is not only environmentally-friendly, it is an exceptionally effective and safe.
 Accepted world-wide and endorsed by the World Health Organization, it is also used to control insects on a variety of crops such as hops, cotton, fruit and vegetables.
 Permethrin is widely used in greenhouses, market gardens, and vineyards and is applied in a variety of ways.

 NATURAL RUBBER LATEX

 Natural rubber latex is not used by any producers of quality broadloom carpets for two reasons: First, it is not an effective adhesive so de-lamination and poor tuft-bind are constant problems.
 Second; and more importantly, are serious health concerns.
 Natural rubber latex has over 100 known allergy related proteins and allergy to natural latex is a very common problem.
 Synthetic Latex is a petroleum-based by-product and is very effective as an adhesive, thereby increasing replacement intervals.
 Further, it possesses none of the health risks associated with natural rubber latex.

 Polypropylene is used as a primary backing and sometimes as a secondary backing in carpet manufacture.
 It is also a petroleum-based by-product and is so safe that it is commonly used as air filters, bandages, and protective netting in hospitals.
 Used in lieu of polypropylene as a primary backing in products marketed as 100% natural is burlap, which, like many natural fibers, contains allergens and, in moist and damp locations, is prone to rot, mildew, and mold.